ZeroSharp/zerosharp.github.com/source/_posts/2013-10-22-three-ways-to-store-a-list-of-currency-codes-in-xaf.markdown

 categories: [c#, devexpress, xaf]
 description: Three solutions to a storing a list of related objects in DevExpress XAF.
 ---
 In the last post we looked at three solutions to a relatively simple XAF requirement.
-In this post I'll discuss another XAF challenge explain the options and provide a versatile and maintainable solution.
+In this post I'll discuss another XAF challenge, explain the options and provide a versatile and maintainable solution.

 In my DevExpress XAF application, I have an object which has several properties like this: